Mary Dilys Glynne: Other interests

-Glynne gave a series of lectures to the Royal Geographic society on Angkor Wat and other parts of Cambodia during the 1950s and 1960s.
+Glynne gave a series of lectures to the Royal Geographical Society on Angkor Wat and other parts of Cambodia during the 1950s and 1960s.
 She was recognised by the Cambodia tourist board in their printed guides to the site.

 Legacy and death

 Glynne was made a fellow of the Institute of Biology and in the 1960 Birthday Honours, she was appointed Officer of the Most Excellent Order of the British Empire (OBE) for her services to agriculture, and retired that same year.
 Instead of giving up work completely she moved to a volunteer role at Rothamsted for two more years.
 In mountaineering, Glynne was a member of the Fell & Rock Climbing Club, the Pinnacle Club and vice-president of the Ladies' Alpine Club.
 In 1991, at the age of 96, Glynne developed bronchopneumonia and died in her nursing home in Harpenden.